Steep Rise in Bankruptcy Cases

 The Bankruptcy Law

-The Supreme Court issued a third judicial interpretation relating to the implementation of the PRC Enterprise Bankruptcy Law (the Bankruptcy Law), which came into effect on 28 March 2019.
+The Supreme Court issued a third judicial interpretation relating to the implementation of the PRC Enterprise Bankruptcy Law ("the Bankruptcy Law"), which came into effect on 28 March 2019.
 The new judicial interpretation clearly prescribes on several issues where there was previously a lack of statutory guidance.

 Additionally, strong emphasis has been placed on the importance of the bankruptcy regime at the administrative and judicial level.
 The National Development and Reform Commission (NDRC), the Supreme Court and 13 other relevant departments issued, in July 2019, the “Plan to Accelerate the Improvement of the Reform of the Exit Mechanism of Market Entities", recognising the Bankruptcy Law to be a pivotal point in the development of the market economy.
 The National Court Conference on Bankruptcy Trials created the requirement that restructuring and bankruptcy tools be fully used by the judicial system.
-On 15 April 2020, the Supreme Court also issued “Opinions on Promoting Efficient Trial of Bankruptcy Cases in Accordance with the Law”, emphasising the optimal use of bankruptcy methods to support economic growth, especially during the COVID-19 pandemic.
+On 15 April 2020, the Supreme Court also issued “Opinions on Promoting the Efficient Trial of Bankruptcy Cases in Accordance with the Law”, emphasising the optimal use of bankruptcy methods to support economic growth, especially during the COVID-19 pandemic.